TheVikkodamus/DETHKrawl-GB/docs/kin/Stoneborn.md

 **Kin Bonus:** +1 `TOU`

 **Kin Abilities**: They can sense hollow spaces and underground tremors.
-When making a PRE test to detect traps, weak walls, or buried passages, they gain Advantage.
+When making a PRE test to detect traps, weak walls, or buried passages, they gain **Advantage**.